320 doses of Covaxin stolen from Jaipur hospital, FIR lodged | Health

 "I was informed last night that the doses have been stolen.
 It is surprising.
 A police case has been registered in this regard," Dr Narottam Sharma, Jaipur CMHO, told PTI.

-The vaccines were stolen apparently on Monday, he said, adding the case was registered by the hospital superintendent on Wednesday.
+The vaccines were stolen apparently on Monday, he said, adding the case was registered by the hospital superintendent, Dr L Harshvardhan, on Wednesday.
 Sharma said a departmental probe too has been ordered into the theft.
+"An FIR was registered about the theft of 32 vials of corona vaccine from storage.
+One vial has 10 doses," Shastri Nagar police station's SHO Dilip Singh said.
+He said the case was registered against unidentified persons under IPC sections and the matter is being investigated.
+The Opposition BJP, meanwhile, targeted the state government over the issue.

+Party state president Satish Poonia said it is big negligence on the part of the state government.

+The anti-Covid vaccines getting stolen exposes the health arrangements of the state government, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)